GDelevoye/SMSN/README.md

 # Development

-## Development status 🛠️
+## Roadmap 🛠️

 Prototype, for research purpose only (see License).

 Here are the possible additional developments :

-- Better documentation (in-silico control ++)
+- Better documentation about the different in-silico controls
 - conda package release
-- MacOS/Windows support (?)
-- More test cases
-- Check that it works also for Older (RS II) or newer (Sequel II.v2) data
+- Check the pipeline with Older (RS II) or newer (Sequel II.v2) data

 ## Tests